syncfusion-content/asp.netmvc-docs/aspnetmvc/FileExplorer/How-To.md

 [sample](http://www.syncfusion.com/downloads/support/directtrac/general/ze/ServerOperations-291041509.zip)

-N> Here we have fetched the file permissions from the sql table for the files located in sql database.
+N> Here we have fetched the file permissions from the SQL table for the files located in SQL database.

 To know more details about file access permission, please refer this [link](https://help.syncfusion.com/aspnetmvc/fileexplorer/access-control)